ess-dmsc/forward-epics-to-kafka/README.md

 forward-epics-to-kafka --help
 ```

+### Commands

 The forwarder will listen to the Kafka topic given on the command line for
 commands.
 Configuration updates are JSON messages.

-For example:
+#### Add

+Adds PVs to be forwarded to Kafka.

-Example which adds 2 EPICS PVs via `pva` (default) and a third EPICS variable
+This example adds 2 EPICS PVs via `pva` (default) and a third EPICS variable
 using `ca` Channel Access:

 ```